intro-to-git/intro-to-git.github.io/Exercises.md

 1 Create a repository

-2 Write a bash script called "hello" that prints your name and the current date
+2 Write a bash script called "hello" that:
+  - prints your name
+  - prints "odd" or "even" based on the current minute

 3 Commit the script